arnediehm/mp3tnc/README.md

 python mp3tnc.py '/home/Documents/Music/Test'
 ```

-mp3tnc will ask if you want to run a dry run.
+mp3tnc asks you if you want to disable dry running (no by default).

 First run a dry run (by entering **n**) and verify that the proposed changes are valid.